Atticus29/AvB/README.md

 AvB leverages (Bayesian?) statistical model x to perform significance tests and statistical model y to perform power tests (for an approximation of how many trials are necessary to detect statistical significance for a given effect size).Once you have run the required number of trials, the app will report which treatment (A or B) performed better (if there was a difference).

+## Known issues
+* The email implicit intent worked on the Epicodus machine, but not on my home laptop's emulator.
+You may have success if you log in to an email client on the emulator before running the app.

 ## User stories
-- [ ] As a user, I'd like to see tweet with the #AvB hashtag.
+- [x] As a user, I'd like to see tweets with the #AvB hashtag.
 - [x] As a user, I'd like to be able to create a new experiment.
 - [x] As a user, I'd like to be able to add two different treatment categories to the experiment.
+- [x] As a user, I'd like to be able to set an effect size difference/sensitivity level I'd like to notice between my treatments (i.e., do I care if there's statistical significance but treatment 2 is only 0.01% better than treatment 1?).
+- [x] As a user, I'd like to be able to see all of my created experiments.
 - [ ] As a user, I'd like to be able to add a successful trial to a treatment.
 - [ ] As a user, I'd like to be able to add a failed trial to a treatment.
-- [x] As a user, I'd like to be able to set an effect size difference/sensitivity level I'd like to notice between my treatments (i.e., do I care if there's statistical significance but treatment 2 is only 0.01% better than treatment 1?).
-- [x] As a user, I'd like to be able to see all of my created experiments.
 - [ ] As a user, I'd like to be able to see how many total trials I have run for each treatment.
 - [ ] As a user, I'd like to be able to see how many trials remain for treatment 1 and, separately, for treatment 2, before statistically-significant differences (at effect size x) can be detected.
-- [ ] As a user, I'd like to tweet results of my experiments (maybe with #AvB hashtag?).
+- [ ] As a user, I'd like to tweet results of my experiments when they reach the trial count threshold (with #AvB hashtag).

 ## Planning